Privacy Policy

 | Large language model provider | Generates Relay AI assistant replies | See the "Current AI Model Provider" section | The current provider is listed at the bottom of this page; we may change providers without re-issuing this policy |

-| Vercel | Hosting and CDN | EU edge for delivery; account metadata in US | vercel.com/legal/privacy-policy |
+| Vercel | Hosting, CDN, and AI Gateway routing for Relay prompts | EU edge for delivery; account metadata in US | vercel.com/legal/privacy-policy |

 Your Rights